RA-curryfish/PongOS/README.md

 Building my version of the BareBonesOS, a minimal OS built for the x86 architecture.
 Making the game 'Pong' on it, and coding in assembly and freestanding C (C without stdlib), and learning concepts in computer architecture, operating systems, linkers/loaders and so on.

 ## Milestones
-- Create a binary, store on floppy, and then run it
+- Create a binary, store on floppy, and then run it as a task (Launching applications)
 - Create a file system parser (FAT16?) and read from floppy
-- Launching applications (WIP - text app, Pong app)
 - Basic terminal to type in commands and interact with the OS (fixing small bugs)
-- Handle phy and virtual memory management (can improve)
+- Improve phy and virtual memory management
 - ....

 ## Progress